denizyennerr/Brazilian_E-commerce_Analysis/README.md

 LIMIT 10;

 ```
-The graph indicates that there is no observable correlation between the number of product categories offered by a seller and the quantity of orders they receive.
+We will again visualize the query by barplot() function from the Seaborn library.

 ```Python
 category_counts_sellers= pd.read_csv(r"C:\Users\ASUS\Desktop\category_counts_sellers.csv")